mmjsmohit/image-stitcher-popl/doc/README.md

 - `ImageCollageParameters`: A type representing the parameters for creating an image collage.

 The main function of the program is `makeImageCollage`, which takes a set of parameters and a list of images, and returns a new image that is a collage of the input images.

+For the Go code, we have used the nfnt/resize library (https://github.com/nfnt/resize) by and the Python Imaging Library (PIL) for the python code. nfnt/resize -
+The nfnt/resize library is a versatile Go package designed for image resizing, offering a range of interpolation methods for optimal results.
+With functions like resize.Resize and resize.Thumbnail, developers can efficiently scale and downscale images while preserving aspect ratios.
+The library supports interpolation techniques such as Nearest-Neighbor, Bilinear, Bicubic, and others, allowing users to choose the method that best suits their use case.
+Despite being no longer actively updated, it remains a reliable tool for image manipulation in Go.

+PIL-
+The Python Imaging Library (PIL), now known as the Pillow library, is a powerful image processing library in Python.
+PIL provides extensive support for opening, manipulating, and saving various image file formats.
+It offers a wide range of image processing capabilities, including resizing, cropping, filtering, and enhancing images.
+PIL has been important for image-related tasks, hence we chose it for this projects.
+Its successor, Pillow, continues to be actively maintained and expanded, ensuring compatibility with the latest Python versions and providing users with a robust set of tools for image manipulation.

+In creating our image collage project, we've put together different pieces to make everything work smoothly.
+We used existing tools like the nfnt/resize library in Go and the Python Imaging Library (PIL) to handle some parts of dealing with images.
+However, the main chunk of our code, where we stitch images, figure out the layout of the collage, and make everything happen at the same time (parallelization), is our own creation.
+We wrote specific instructions for our project needs, making sure everything fits together well.
+This customized approach helped us tackle the unique challenges our project presented and ensured that all the different parts work seamlessly to generate image collages.

 ## 3. POPL Aspects